blackmagic-debug/black-magic-org/knowledge/faq.md

 ## Where can I get the hardware?
 The official Black Magic Probe hardware is available from multiple vendors.
-An up to date list is kept on the [project main page](index.md#getting-hardware).
+An up to date list is kept on the {ref}`index:getting hardware`.

 ## Where can I find the BMP schematics?
  * [Black Magic Probe Mini v2.1](https://github.com/blackmagic-debug/blackmagic/wiki/files/bmpm_v2_1c_schematic.pdf)